SoftwArte/Softwarte.Data.Framework/README.md

 Lazy is disabled to work without proxies and avoid problems with web services.

-Only need create a model and instance data layer class with your entity type.
+Only need to create a model and instance the data layer class using your entity type.